Frequently Asked Questions

 What does my child need to bring each school day?

 Each day at Valley Marigold is an opportunity for hands-on learning and outdoor exploration, so children should come dressed for the season with appropriate clothing and sturdy footwear.
-A water bottle is essential, as we stay active throughout the day.

 -